fossasia/gci16.fossasia.org/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for your pull request!
-Please read and
+Please read and understand everything below

 Please acknowledge that you have read and understood each of the following before submitting your pull request.